DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe ie tests/*page*
 ```

-NOTE: You might want to enclose the glob pattern in single quotes to prevent your shell from expanding the glob [in an unexpected way](https://medium.com/@jakubsynowiec/you-should-always-quote-your-globs-in-npm-scripts-621887a2a784).
+NOTE: Enclose glob patterns in single quotes to prevent your shell from [expanding](https://medium.com/@jakubsynowiec/you-should-always-quote-your-globs-in-npm-scripts-621887a2a784) them.

 If you do not specify any file or directory, TestCafe runs tests from the `test` or `tests` directories.